One of the most recognized aquatic invasive species in the Mid Atlantic is the northern snakehead.

 In 2004, several northern snakeheads were captured in the Potomac River, and it was confirmed that the species had become established.

 According to biologists, the range of northern Snakeheads in the Potomac watershed extends upstream to the Great Falls, and downstream to the Chesapeake Bay, including Mattawoman Creek and other tributaries.

 Over time, northern snakeheads have expanded their range throughout the Chesapeake Bay watershed.

 Northern snakeheads are known to exist in the Susquehanna River, in Conowingo Pool and below Conowingo Dam.
 They are sometimes caught along the Susquehanna Flats.

-Snakeheads have also been found in the Patuxent, Rhode, Severn, and other western shore rivers.
+Snakeheads occur in the Gunpowder, Patapsco, Rhode, Severn, Patuxent, and other rivers along the western shore of Maryland.

 On the Eastern Shore of Maryland, northern snakeheads are established in the Chester, Elk, Wye, Choptank, Blackwater, Transquaking, Chicamacomico, Nanticoke, Wicomico, and Pocomoke watersheds.
 Northern snakeheads are also found in creeks and farm ponds of Virginia’s Eastern Shore.

 In Pennsylvania and New Jersey, northern snakeheads are established along the Delaware River.
 Snakehead catches have been reported in several tributaries below Philadelphia and scattered reports of fish in the upper Delaware.

 In New York, scattered catches of northern snakeheads have been reported from waterways on Long Island.